Is there anything more embarrassing than being a travel writer with a fear of flying?

-Written by Patrick Smith, a pilot and writer of the Ask the Pilot column for Salon, it covers basically every question you could possibly ever have about flying.
-And the fact that he’s so matter-of-fact about everything and makes even the most horrifying-sounding of situations (to me) appear as though it’s not a big deal in any way (because it actually isn’t) really set my mind at ease.
+Written by Patrick Smith, a pilot and writer of the Ask the Pilot column for Salon, it covers basically every question you could possibly have about flying.
+And the fact that he’s so matter-of-fact about everything and makes even the most horrifying-sounding of situations appear as though it’s not a big deal in any way (because it actually isn’t) truly set my mind at ease.

 I was enthralled on that flight and I didn’t look up once until we landed.
 Most importantly of all, I was so calm that I didn’t even have any butterflies during my flight.
 I was even starting to enjoying flying now that I understood it a lot more.

 That was the first flight of my life where I hadn’t experienced any nervousness.

 And so, I took that book around the world with me and I know it so well, I could probably recite half of it to you right now.
 I don’t carry it with me any more because I’m no longer afraid, but man.
 If there’s one thing I’ve done that’s eradicated my fear of flying, it’s that book.
 So, if you’re scared of flying, you need to buy it.

 I mentioned above that I thought was reasonably well-educated about flying, thanks to my background in physics.
 But it turns out, understanding how a plane flies and stays up in the air wasn’t enough to keep me calm and rational.
 Instead, I found that having a pilot explain every single thing that happens when you fly and how none of it is scary or dangerous was exactly what I needed.

 There are two additional books that have significantly improved my flying experiences, and they’re both so different to Cockpit Confidential, as well as to each other.
 I strongly recommend buying all three to give yourself the best chance of completely overcoming your fear of flying.